 Do #1 interactively as a class.
-You could use quick iterative cycles of Think-Pair-Share to engage students.

 - Think-Pair-Share on finding the median.
 Get someone to explain how to find it. - Have other students read out loud the informational paragraph about finding quartiles. - Think-Pair-Share on finding the quartiles.
 Get a few students to explain how they found the different components of the 5-number summary. - Think-Pair-Share on understanding how to construct a boxplot.